FAQs

 Here you will find answers to frequently asked questions about the Green Hill Solar Farm project.

-The sites proposed for Green Hill Solar Farm are located on land south and west of Wellingborough and north of Northampton in Northamptonshire.
+The initial sites proposed for Green Hill Solar Farm are located on land south and west of Wellingborough and north of Northampton in Northamptonshire.
+In May 2024 additional land to the north-east of Warrington in Milton Keynes was included.

 We are currently undertaking early land surveys and assessments to determine the proposed site layout and cable route.
 Further details, including an indicative site layout, will be made available ahead of our public consultation.